Dark-Gran/Spirit-Circles/README.md

 _"There are circles floating in space, and you can touch them to make them smaller and faster, or bigger and slower...
 You can also place a static circle of your own.
-Circles of same color merge, and the goal is to have no more than one circle from each color."_
+Circles of same color merge, and the goal is to have no more than one circle of each color."_

 To address performance issues of the prototype, Box2D engine (and LibGDX in consequence) has been replaced with Godot, as its "bodies" offer better support for the desired "non-newtonian" behaviour of objects (and therefore gameplay).